inkyblackness/ss-specs/levelObjects/Conditions.md

 ### Object Index Conditions

-These conditions are level-specific and only used for deatch watch trigger.
+These conditions are level-specific and only used for death watch trigger.

 **Object Index Condition** (4 bytes)